Skip to content

 Chat Configuration

 Before or after Alan generates a response, you can adjust the chat configuration to ensure your chat with Alan is tailored to your specific needs.
-Click the configuration icon below the input bar to open the chat configuration menu:

 Chat Configuration